s-lindenau/OpenMusicScrobbler/README.md

     - `console` the main command line based scrobble client
     - `config` a command line based wizard that helps to set the configuration properties
     - `server` run as a server for the web based client
+- Using the application
+  - The `console` application is an interactive prompt directly in the console used to run the application.
+If no console is present, a GUI console alternative is started.
+Follow the menu and instructions on screen, and input text on various prompts to select and scrobble tracks.
+  - The `server` web based application can be accessed with any modern browser.
+After starting the application, browse to http://localhost:8080 to access the main menu.
+Follow the links on screen to select and scrobble tracks.